 This year, the NFL is offering three viewing options:

-- The Chicago Bears at the Detroit Lions
+- Houston Texans at Detroit Lions

-- The Buffalo Bills at the Dallas Cowboys
+- Washington Football Team at Dallas Cowboys

 We might be able to shed some light on Thanksgiving traditions, but as for the rules of American Football, we haven’t the foggiest.
 Our advice?
 Save your questions for the breaks, and have the good grace to support the same team as your hosts!